 There's nothing tricky about how South Dakota's absolute speed limits work: If the absolute speed limit is 50 miles per hour and you drive faster than that, you've violated the law.
 Unless otherwise posted, South Dakota's absolute speed limits are:

 But as explained below, you can still get a speeding ticket even without exceeding an absolute limit.

 Notwithstanding the absolute limits, South Dakota's basic speeding law prohibits driving at a speed that is "greater than is reasonable and prudent under the conditions then existing."
 In other words, motorists must always drive at a safe speed.
 What a safe speed is will depend on the circumstances.
 For instance, 55 miles per hour might be safe on a bright, sunny day.
 But if it's dark and the road is icy, going 55 miles per hour could be dangerous and a violation of the basic speeding law.

 Speeding is a class 2 misdemeanor in South Dakota.
 For a violation, the driver will have to pay a fine plus court fees.
 Generally, the total of these two amounts is:

 However, fines for speeding violations in construction zones are doubled.
 So the total amount the driver pays will be more than that for other speeding offenses.

-A speeding ticket typically will not add points to a motorist’s driving record.
+A speeding ticket typically will add two points to a motorist's driving record.